-As human, men and women, we tend to be egoistic.
-You always want to be heard, to be followed, to be acknowledged and to be recognized as vitally important.
+As humans, men, and women, we tend to be egoistic.
+You always want to be heard, to be followed, to be acknowledged, and to be recognized as vitally important.
 Especially if you are in a marital relationship or even in any other relationship.
 However, being egoistic will lead to a one-way relationship.

 One-way relationship means there’s no balance.
-While everything should be balance for both partners.
-If there’s no balance in your relationship, there will be lack of happiness.
+While everything should be balanced for both partners.
+If there’s no balance in your relationship, there will be a lack of happiness.
 And if your partner is no longer happy with your relationship, then that will start causing problems.
-Problems which may lead in ending your rapport and intimate bond.
+Problems that may lead to ending your rapport and intimate bond.

-I’m thankful that my hubby and I has fairly managed this problem.
-Neither me nor him has any issues in terms of being egoistic.
-Though we have seen few friends having this issue which led them into an unhealthy heated argument.
+I’m thankful that my hubby and I have fairly managed this problem.
+Neither I nor he has any issues in terms of being egoistic.
+Though we have seen a few friends having this issue which led them into an unhealthy heated argument.
 Sadly, eventually to separation.

 2. Being Close-minded

 One of the vital ingredients in a relationship is tolerance.
 As a partner or spouse, you must be open-minded towards your husband or wife.
-Close-minded persons are people who doesn’t want to be challenged.
+Close-minded people are people who don’t want to be challenged.
 They are afraid of being corrected or improve their selves.

 You must not get offended or frustrated if your partner disagrees with you.
 Believe it or not, my hubby and I have a lot in common and a lot of differences too!
-In a relationship, there is also differences in terms opinions, beliefs, cultures and traditions.
+In a relationship, there are also differences in terms of opinions, beliefs, cultures, and traditions.

 To handle differences, you need to be a good listener and an observer.
-Be curious why your partner disagrees from you.
-Perhaps, he or she has a valid and vital point which will enhance your decisions together and give a long-lasting benefit.
+Be curious why your partner disagrees with you.
+Perhaps, he or she has a valid and vital point that will enhance your decisions together and give a long-lasting benefit.

 Selfishness is a relationship wrecker.
 It suffocates your spouse or partner.
-As humans it’s all natural that we tend to protect our property.
-But in terms of relationship, because of selfishness you treat your spouse as property which you don’t want to share with others.
+As humans, it’s all-natural that we tend to protect our property.
+But in terms of relationships, because of selfishness, you treat your spouse as property that you don’t want to share with others.

 Your spouse or partner has his or her own life too.
-He or she has family, friends, co-workers and other acquaintances.
-There are times that it is required for them to engage activities with others too.
-This is to discover their selves, to enhance their social skills and to interact with others in an aim of personal development and learning.
+He or she has family, friends, co-workers, and other acquaintances.
+There are times that it is required for them to engage in activities with others too.
+This is to discover their selves, enhance their social skills, and interact with others with an aim of personal development and learning.

-Along side of trust is Loyalty.
-You must not take advantage the trust your spouse or partner given to you.
+Alongside trust is Loyalty.
+You must not take advantage of the trust your spouse or partner has given to you.
 Rather, reciprocate it with loyalty.

-I don’t believe in white lies especially in any relationship.
-Yes, it may save you in one occurrence but eventually truth will be unveiled in one way or another.
-Might as well be truthful upfront instead of hiding or veiling the truth until problem arise.
+I don’t believe in white lies, especially in any relationship.
+Yes, it may save you in one occurrence but eventually, the truth will be unveiled in one way or another.
+Might as well be truthful upfront instead of hiding or veiling the truth until a problem arises.

 Infidelity is a broken promise of commitment of being faithful and loyal to your spouse or partner sexually.
 Infidelity is a heavy betrayal of trust and love.
-Psychologically speaking, partners who made commitment as part of a marriage vows or privately expressed agreements between lovers must be dealt with a highest regard.
+Psychologically speaking, partners who made commitments as part of a marriage vows or privately expressed agreements between lovers must be dealt with in the highest regard.
 Breaking such commitment only means that you are disregarding your spouse or partner.
 It means you are tossing your ‘love’ in the trash bin!

 Always stick to your moral codes, and always aim to strengthen your relationship with your spouse or partner – sexually or non-sexually.

-There are couple of times that my hubby and I are physically separated as he works overseas.
-This distance creates a huge gap in terms of attending our duties as husband and wife.
+There are a couple of times that my hubby and I are physically separated as he works overseas.
+This distance creates a huge gap in terms of attending to our duties as husband and wife.
 It’s a big challenge for us to fill each other’s emotional and physical needs.
 To some, this is one of the reasons why infidelity comes in.
-What we do is, we willingly find ways to address such problems even if we are in a long-distance-relationship.
+What we do is, we willingly find ways to address such problems even if we are in a long-distance relationship.